SixteenThousand/Blue/swaywm/README.md

-# My Configuration For Sway
+# My Sway Configuration

-These are my configuration files for the sway compositor, a lightweight desktop environment (i.e. the GUI which allows you open applications, see a panel, etc.).
+This is my configuration for the Sway compositor (some might say "window manager").
+It's what shows windows on my laptop/desktop screen, and allows me to set key bindings (some might say "keyboard shortcuts") to do things
+like:
+    - open applications
+    - switch focus between windows
+    - show how much battery I have left

-## Usage
+## Notes

-If you want to use this config, just clone this repository and run `make install` from inside it.
-You can run `make uninstall` later to remove it again.
+### Output names
+"Outputs" in this context mean monitors, or screens.
+You can get the names of outputs currently connected via:
+    - `swaymsg --type get_outputs`
+    - `wlr-randr` (if installed)
+    - `xrandr --query` (on X11, so not Sway)